 An Outset service, running in a city, county, or pan-LEP geography, not only results in hard outputs – more jobs created, more and better businesses built, and quantifiable increases in GVA – but also delivers outcomes such as economic and social inclusion, skills uplift, culture change, and pipeline creation for local finance and workspace suppliers.

 It builds on a decade of best practice in reaching and supporting disadvantaged clients and under-represented groups, and has been proven to change cultures, combat poverty, generate wealth and transform lives.
 A growth strategy without such an inclusive and innovative service will miss a significant opportunity for LEP-wide job and wealth creation.

-To date, the Outset service has engaged more than 16,000 individuals, supporting the creation of 3,200 new businesses and 3,500 new jobs; and the service continues to demonstrate its value and impact on both an economic and social level.
+In the last four years, the Outset service has engaged more than 22,178 individuals, supporting the creation of over 4,304 new businesses and 4,771 new jobs; and the service continues to demonstrate its value and impact on both an economic and social level.